flutter/website/src/content/app-architecture/guide.md

 ## Optional: Domain layer

-As your app grows and adds features, you may need to abstract away logic that adds too much complexity to your ViewModels.
+As your app grows and adds features, you may need to abstract away logic that adds too much complexity to your view models.
 These classes are often called interactors or **use-cases**.

 Use-cases are responsible for making interactions between